A Real Generalized Trisecant Trichotomy: Examples

 We can use the result about $\Ncal(\SV_{1,n}(1,1))$ to inductively construct polynomial systems and gain information about $\Ncal(\SV_{2,n}(1,1))$.
-The constructions do not use Theorem \ref{thm: N(X)}; they instead use result about orbits of tensors under the action of general linear groups.
+The result of $\Ncal(\SV_{2,2})(1,1)$ is obtained using numerical algebraic geometry software \cite{breiding2018homotopycontinuation} and certified via \cite{breiding2023certifying}.
+The remaining cases use a result about orbits of tensors under the action of general linear groups.